-End-to-end integration testing: We also ran into several issues in our end-to-end integrated pipeline.
+End-to-end integration testing: In addition to the lessons learned on problem selection and model development, we also ran into several issues in our end-to-end integrated pipeline.
 On one occasion, we saw poor results because the data schema had evolved in the data storage pipeline at ARMMAN.
 Testing of our application required our NGO partner to be equally involved in the validation of SAHELI's outputs - as domain experts, they are better equipped to identify counter-intuitive behaviors.
 Our experiences uncovering issues in the end-to-end pipeline led to improved communication practices, better documentation and tighter test goals.
-Social good applications like SAHELI have real-world consequences for beneficiaries in underserved communities, and it is critical that there be a real partnership for testing and integration.
+Social good applications like SAHELI has real-world consequences for beneficiaries in underserved communities, and it is critical that there be a real partnership for testing and integration.